The village of Buffon les Forges

 The canal is very agreeable to cruise in this section with a mixture of wide canal stretches and impressive stone embankments.

 Take the time to visit the very old “Forge” constructed by French naturalist Georges-Louis Leclerc, Comte de Buffon.
-You can easily moor close to the entrance and enjoy a fascinating visit of the historical site.
+You can moor your boat close to the entrance of the Forge and take a fascinating visit to the historical site.

 Moorings on the canal just beside the Forges

-In the village along side the road there is a cafe restaurant which is worthy stop for dinner or lunch.
+In the village alongside the road, there is a cafe restaurant which is a worthy stop for dinner or lunch.

-History & photos of the famous Buffon Forge
+History & photos of the famous "Grande Forge de Buffon"

 The monument has been restored with so much effort and courage by Mrs Taylor Whitehead over the last couple of decades.